Contemporary Art

 maurizio cattelan america Vincent van Gogh, Landscape with Snow, 1888, Solomon R. Guggenheim Museum

-Vincent van Gogh, Landscape with Snow, 1888, Solomon R. Guggenheim Museum
+Vincent van Gogh, Landscape with Snow, 1888, Solomon R. Guggenheim Museum, New York City, NY, USA.

-Guggenheim said no and proposed something completely different: an 18-karat, fully functioning, solid gold toilet — an interactive work titled “America” created by Maurizio Cattelan.
+The Guggenheim declined the White House’s request and instead proposed a striking alternative: an 18-karat, fully functional, solid gold toilet titled America, created by Maurizio Cattelan.

 maurizio cattelan america Maurizio Cattelan, America, 2016, Solomon R. Guggenheim Museum, New York

-Maurizio Cattelan is an Italian artist known for his satirical sculptures, particularly La Nona Ora (The Ninth Hour, depicting Pope John Paul II struck down by a meteorite) which caused a huge scandal in some more religious circles.
-Cattelan’s personal art practice has gained him a reputation as an art scene’s joker.
-All his works have a humorous twist.
-He has been described by Jonathan P. Binstock, curator of contemporary art at the Corcoran Gallery of Art “as one of the great post-Duchampian artists and a smartass, too”.
+Maurizio Cattelan, an Italian artist known for his satirical sculptures, gained fame with works like La Nona Ora (The Ninth Hour), which depicts Pope John Paul II struck down by a meteorite and caused a scandal in religious circles.
+Cattelan is regarded as the art scene’s joker, with all his works featuring a humorous twist.
+Jonathan P. Binstock, curator of contemporary art at the Corcoran Gallery of Art, described him as “one of the great post-Duchampian artists and a smartass, too.”

 maurizio cattelan america Maurizio Cattelan, La Nona Ora, 1999, private collection.
 The piece was sold at Christie's for $886,000 in 2001.